25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 • An interactive session for participants to provide insights and recommendations for the WHO European Strategy on Ageing is Living: Promoting Lifelong Health and Well-being (2026–2030).

-• How can we evaluate the impact of age-friendly initiatives on a systemic as well as individual level?
+• The impact of Age-Friendly Communities.
+How can we evaluate the impact of age-friendly initiatives on a systemic as well as individual level?

 • Closing remarks